 Before encouraging your child to seek professional treatment, explore different recovery programs available.
 Sure, your child can put a stop to drug abuse on their own.
 However, the kid can learn to let go of these habits and fight withdrawal symptoms with recovery options.
 That way, you can assure your kid that it’s still never too late to mend things and get sober.

 Choose a treatment or therapy option that best suits your kid’s needs.
 For instance, if your child uses drugs but is still not heavily addicted to them, you can opt for outpatient treatment.
-However, if your child has substance abuse disorder, a residential treatment facility is ideal for them.
+However, if your child has substance abuse disorder, a residential treatment facility or suboxone clinics are ideal for them.
 The residential treatment allows the addicted person to remain under the care and supervision of addiction therapists, healthcare workers, and specialists 24/7.
 That way, your kid will steer clear of any distractions that may handicap the recovery process.

 Determine the root cause